-Since June 2008, Alamo Area Search and Rescue has responded to 50 search missions in 18 counties in Texas.
+Since June 2008, Alamo Area Search and Rescue has responded to over 100 search missions in 18 counties in Texas.
 We have provided a variety of resources to over 30 different public safety agencies.
 All of our responders (human and canine) are certified by nationally recognized agencies prior to deployment.
 Training with AASAR doesn’t end at certification.
 Our search specialists spend an average of 15 hours per week training.
 Our members are committed to constantly continuing their education to improve their skills.

 Ground Support/Wilderness Search Specialists